tommytracey/AIND-Capstone/README.md

 ##### &nbsp;

 ### Encoder & Decoder
-Our sequence-to-sequence model links two recurrent networks: an encoder and a decoder.
-The encoder summarizes the input into a context variable, also called a state.
+Our sequence-to-sequence model links two recurrent networks: an encoder and decoder.
+The encoder summarizes the input into a context variable, also called the state.
 This context is then decoded and the output sequence is generated.

 ##### &nbsp;